Skip to Content

 Veteran and military homebuyers will need to have a "clear title" before purchasing a home.
-This means there aren't any liens, legal defects, or property disputes on the house you are trying to buy.
+This means there aren't any liens, legal defects or property disputes on the house you are trying to buy.
 This isn't an issue most of the time, but it's important to understand how it can halt your home buying journey.

 First-time homebuyers often encounter new terms and concepts during the purchasing process.
 Title insurance can be one of the most confusing.

-Veterans and military members might hear they need "clear title" on the home they hope to buy.
+Veterans and military members might hear they need a "clear title" on the home they hope to buy.
 But what exactly does that mean, and why is it important?

 Having Clear Title